retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

 - Clone (not fork) this repo
 - Set the `ASB_TENANT_ID` repo secret to your Azure Subscription Tenant ID
 - Set branch protection rule on `main`
-  - Make sure not to merge a PR with the cluster generated files into `main`
+- **Do NOT merge a PR with the cluster generated files into `main`**
 - Make sure your org has GitHub Codespaces access
 - Add users to GitHub org
 - Grant write priveleges to repo
 - Validate Codespaces access before hack
-  - Some people may start early - keep content simple until hack starts
+  - Some people may start early
+  - Keep content simple until hack starts
 - Setup is currently done via `setup.sh`
   - We do this to make maintenance easier
   - You can copy the commands into readme.md `fences` if you want to do step-by-step